bitwig/bitwig-extensions/doc-source/Novation/Launch Control XL.md

 The *first* and *second* knobs rows control the **sends**.
 You can *scroll* the *send window* using the send select buttons.
 The *third* knob row controls the **remote controls** of the currently *selected device*.

-## Factory template 2: Two sends and pan mode
+## Factory template 2: Two sends and device mode

+The *first* and *second* knobs rows control the **sends**.
+You can *scroll* the *send window* using the send select buttons.
+The *third* knob row controls the first **remote controls** of track's device.

+## Factory template 3: Two sends and project remotes

-Same as above except that the *third* row controls the track's **pan**.
+Same as above except that the *third* row controls the **project's remotes**.

-## Factory template 3: Three sends mode
+## Factory template 4: Three sends mode

 Same as above except that the *third* row is an additional **send** control.

-## Factory template 4: One send and Two channel device controls mode
+## Factory template 5: One send and Two channel device controls mode

 The *first* row of knobs controls the **send**.
 The *second* and *third* rows of knobs controls the two first **remote controls** of each track's *selected device*.

-## Factory template 5: Three channel device controls mode
+## Factory template 6: Three channel device controls mode

 The *first*, *second* and *third* rows of knobs controls the three first **remote controls** of each track's *selected device*.

-## Factory template 6: Three track remote controls mode
+## Factory template 7: Three track remote controls mode

 The *first*, *second* and *third* rows of knobs controls the three first **remote controls** of each track.